hhd-dev/hhd/readme.md

 comes pre-installed with the latest version and all required kernel fixes for supported devices, see [here](#bazzite).
 Nobara also packages hhd and it will become the default for supported devices soon.
+However, it only packages fixes for the Ally and Legion Go at the time of this writing.

 > [!WARNING]
 > There is a bug that breaks how Dualsense controllers are parsed in Steam in various